jtr13/Ch11_TimeSeries/outline.md

-1. Introduction
+I. Introduction
-2. History
+II.
+History
-1. Categorization by theory - in grammar
+III.
+Categorization by theory - in grammar
-  1. Get started: how a ggplot2 plot is built from inside
-  2. Extensions by components
+  A..
+Get started: how a ggplot2 plot is built from inside B..
+Extensions by components
     1. `Stat`
     2. `Geom`
     3. `Scale` and `Guide`
     4. `Facet`
     6. `Coordinate`
-  3. References {.unnumbered}
+IV.
+References {.unnumbered}